 - Red blood cell production: A hormone called erythropoietin is produced by the kidneys, which stimulate the bone marrow to produce red blood cells.
 These are really important for transporting oxygen around the body to allow cells to subsequently produce energy.
 Lack of erythropoietin can lead to anemia.

 What is chronic kidney disease (CKD)?

-Chronic kidney disease is a slow age-related degeneration of the kidneys over a long period of time.
+Chronic kidney disease is a slow age-related degeneration of the kidneys over time.
 With degeneration comes a loss of function.
 Chronic kidney disease eventually triggers kidney failure, where the kidneys can no longer cope with their physiological roles.
-However, the kidneys can still maintain relatively good function until they are almost 70% destroyed, and therefore sometimes it is difficult to realize the kidneys are not functioning at their full capacity until it is too late.
+However, the kidneys can still maintain relatively proper function until they are almost 70% destroyed, and therefore sometimes it is difficult to realize the kidneys are not functioning at their full capacity until it is too late.
 There are several stages of chronic kidney disease before kidney failure, which is discussed further on.

 What are the symptoms of a cat with kidney failure?

 Symptoms of a cat with kidney failure can be variable, from subtle to life-threatening.
 They include:

 - Polyuria and polydipsia: Also known as PU/PD, these mean excessive urinating and excessive drinking.
 Excessive urination does not mean the kidneys are working well, it means the kidneys have lost control of filtering water appropriately.
 Excessive drinking then happens to try to replace the fluid loss.

 - Decreased appetite and weight loss: When the kidneys don’t work well, the urea level in the blood increases, which leads to nausea.
 Chronic lack of appetite leads to dramatic weight loss.